Newmarket-on-Fergus: People

 The earliest census to record the population of Newmarket took place in 1659.
 Newmarket, listed as Corraeathelin in the census as a part of the Barony of Bunratty showed the population as just 9 people living within the confines the village.
-As of 2016 census, the population of Newmarket-on-Fergus was given as 1,784.
+As of the 2022 census, the population of Newmarket-on-Fergus was 1,887.

 The town is the birthplace of Irish nationalist William Smith O'Brien.
 Irish President Michael D. Higgins, though born in Limerick, was educated in Ballycar National School.

 Commerce and tourism

 The town has several small shops and public houses.
 The proximity of Shannon Airport, and the presence of several places of interest nearby (such as Bunratty Castle and Craggaunowen) brings some tourism to the area, providing business for local bed and breakfast establishments and hotels, like Dromoland Castle.
 On the grounds of Dromoland Castle is Mooghaun, a late Bronze Age hill fort.

 Newmarket-on-Fergus houses the O'Regan Park, established on a site of about 6 hectares bought and donated by Brendan O'Regan.
 The park officially opened in 2003.